 But God is requring me to extend mercy to a relative requiring unconditional love.
 It is harder than anything I have ever done.
 In the past, it was easy to love others who loved me.
 They deserved my affection and kindness.
 But this person does not deserve it, God, I argue.
 They have not earned this kind treatment.
 “You did not deserve my affection, either, Katie.”
 Oh yes, Lord, I remember, sighing.
 To walk humbly, we must remember that each of us has failed to live up to this standard in a thousand different ways.
 I’m learning to lean on His strength in my weakness.

-So I conclude with this: What if the Mercy Factor sets us apart in this world?
+So I conclude with: What if the Mercy Factor sets us apart in this world?

 If you are wise and understand God’s ways, prove it by living an honorable life, doing good works with the humility that comes from wisdom.
 But the wisdom from above is first of all pure.
 It is also peace-loving, gentle at all times, and willing to yield to others.
 It is full of mercy and the fruit of good deeds.
 It shows no favoritism and is always sincere.
 And those who are peacemakers will plant seeds of peace and reap a harvest of righteousness.
 James 3:17 NLT